janikakalliokoski/datastructures-and-algorithms-lab/documentation/weekly_reports/week3.md

 ### 2.2. & 3.2.

 I created the evaluator for the postfix expression.
+I also created tests for the Evaluate class.

-Hours: 1,5
+Hours: 2,5

 ### Total Hours: